19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 (2) Without prejudice to the generality of the powers conferred by subsection (1), such rules may provide for —

 (a) the issue by the Commissioner of National Registration appointed under the National Registration Act (Cap.
-201) of special identity cards to all or any class of persons subject to supervision under this Act;
+201) of special identity cards to all or any class of persons subject to supervision;

+[Act 12 of 2018 wef 01/01/2019]

 (b) the form, custody, production, inspection, cancellation, alteration, endorsement on and replacement of those cards and the substitution thereof for identity cards issued to those persons under any written law; and